4 Benefits of Activities for Dementia and 5 Ways to Adapt Daily Tasks

 Advertisement

-1. Slow the decline
+1. They Can Slow the Dementia Decline

 Continuing to do as many activities and daily tasks as independently as possible benefits seniors with dementia.